trueos/trueos-docs/trueos-handbook/preinstall.rst

 supported, or to try multiple versions of different operating systems.
 Virtualization software effectively creates windows (known as virtual machines) to install and use an operating system.
-The only limitation to virtualization is the hardware as each virtual machine uses CPU and RAM.
+The only limitation to virtualization is the hardware, as each virtual machine uses CPU and RAM.
 Depending upon the amount of CPU and RAM in the computer, the installed operating system using virtualization software may run slowly.
 If the computer slows down, try closing other applications running on the computer to free up some RAM.

 To run virtualization software on a |trueos| system, search for *virtualbox* within the |sysadm|